Brain Injury Attorneys

 - Complete injuries include those in which victims have no voluntary motor movements or sensation in either side of their body under the level of an injury.

-- If a victim has partial movement or slight feeling, it’s referred to as an incomplete injury.
+- If a victim has partial movement or a slight feeling, it’s referred to as an incomplete injury.

-Car accidents are the top cause of all spinal cord injuries, after violent attacks, sports injuries and falls.
+Car accidents are the top cause of all spinal cord injuries, after violent attacks, sports injuries, and falls.
 Infants might have spinal cord damage from too much shaking, or even from birth.
 There is currently no cure for such injuries, yet research continues to increase understanding and develop better treatments.
-Our Jacksonville spinal cord injury lawyers will work to obtain appropriate damages for our clients that have been affected with complete or incomplete injuries.
+Our Jacksonville spinal cord injury lawyers will work to obtain appropriate damages for our clients that have been affected by complete or incomplete injuries.
 We will work hard to ensure that you get the settlement that will help you be able to continue treatments.
-Neck injuries lead to paralysis of every limb, whereas a thoracic injury leads to paralysis just to the legs.
+Neck injuries lead to paralysis of every limb, whereas a thoracic injury leads to paralysis just in the legs.
 Either region has variations within the quantity of dysfunction, depending upon the seriousness of the injury.
 The incomplete cervical injury could leave a patient with slight hand usage, whereas the complete injury at C-4 could require a patient to be dependent upon a ventilator.
 The thoracic injuries could leave your arms functional, yet interfere with sexual function, bladder and bowel control, and walking.
-Additional functions which could be affected include pain levels, body temperature and blood pressure.
+Additional functions which could be affected include pain levels, body temperature, and blood pressure.
 Spinal cord injuries typically involve swelling of your spinal cord affecting the entire body.
 Treatment currently consists of stabilizing all broken vertebrae, sustaining a patient, avoiding movement in the injured region, and decreasing swelling.
 If you’d like to speak about your personal injury case for a spinal cord injury with one of our attorneys, contact our Jacksonville spinal cord injury law firm to book your free and confidential visitation to assess your case.
 One of our experienced Jacksonville spinal cord injury lawyers will rapidly respond to the inquiry.